mikelawrence/ESPHome-Parking-Assistant/code/README.md

-# ESPHome-Parking-Assistant Code
+# ESPHome Parking Assistant Code

-Use the ```config.yaml``` file above to configure the ESPHome-Parking-Assistant in ESPHome.
+Use the ```config.yaml``` file above to configure the ESPHome Parking Assistant in ESPHome.

 ## STUSB4500 and TFMini External Components